Sunday 30 September 2018

 3. A Measure of Light by Beth Powning

-At my first WFNB conference in Sussex, NB, I had the good fortune to meet Beth Powning.
+At my first WFNB conference in Sussex, NB, I had the opportunity to meet Beth Powning.
 A very nice lady.
 Made me feel very welcome.
 I've read many of her novels and featured The Sea Captain's Wife (another truly great novel) here before.
 She's also been a guest on the Scribbler.

 In her most dramatic and ambitious novel yet, bestselling author Beth Powning re-imagines the life of Mary Dyer, a Quaker who defied death to champion religious freedom during America's earliest years.